modelics/vf/README.md

-# Vector Fitting codes from the book "Handbook of Model Order Reduction" [1]
+# Vector Fitting codes from the book "Model Order Reduction" [1]

 Codes associated with the book chapter [1].
 This includes:
 - a real-valued implementation of the Fast Vector Fitting algorithm [2]